arushigupta800/Restaurant-Menu-List-ReactJS-/README.md

 # Restaurant-Menu-List-ReactJS

+•	 Language used : HTML, CSS and ReactJS

 • Created a fully responsive Restaurant Menu List Website wherein the user can take a look at the entire menu of the restaurant.